Azure-Samples/cognitive-services-java-sdk-samples/README.md

 - java
 products:
 - azure
-description: "These samples will show you how to get up and running using the Java SDKs for various Cognitive Services services."
+description: "These samples will get you started using the Java SDKs for various Cognitive Services."
 urlFragment: cognitive-services-java-sdk-samples
 ---

 # Cognitive Services Java SDK Samples

-These samples will show you how to get up and running using the Java SDKs for various Cognitive Services services.
-They'll cover a few rudimentary use cases and express best practices for interacting with the data from these APIs.
+These samples will get you started using the Java SDKs for various Cognitive Services.
+They'll cover a few common use cases that are end-to-end solutions, including best practices for interacting with the data from these APIs.

+For quickstart versions of many of these samples (and for more examples not covered here), view the [cognitive-services-quickstart-code](https://github.com/Azure-Samples/cognitive-services-quickstart-code) repo for Java.
+This repo demonstrates short "snippets" of code that back up many of the quickstarts in the [Cognitive Services documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/) pages.

+For a general overview about Cognitive Services, view [What are Azure Cognitive Services?](https://docs.microsoft.com/en-us/azure/cognitive-services/welcome).

 ## Features